nla-group/ABBA/readme.md

 brew install swig
 ```

-Once installed, the python wrapper can be constructed using the makefile.
+Once installed, the Python wrapper can be constructed using the makefile.
 ```
 make
 ```